 We’ve all been tempted to make multiple massive changes in our lives at the same time.
 Instead of focusing on eating healthier, you vow to eat healthier, stop smoking, train for a marathon and replace your evening glass of wine with a paleo tropical smoothie.
 However, this rarely works.
 When you try to do too much, you lose focus and ultimately end up feeling deprived.
 Instead of creating a bunch of new healthy habits, you don’t sustain even one.
 Try to focus on one healthy habit at a time.
 Once that becomes part of your routine, then you can focus on the next one.

-> Part of creating healthy habits is setting the right environment as we have already discussed.
-One of the most important parts of that environment is the people in it.
-If you vow to eat healthier but your wife continues to cook chicken fried steak and burgers for every meal, you are setting yourself up for failure.
-Encourage your family and close friends to adopt healthy habits with you.
-Not only will it increase your chances of success, but it will also deepen your relationships as you learn new things together.
+Part of creating healthy habits is setting the right environment – including the people in it.
+If you vow to eat healthier but your partner continues to cook chicken fried steak and burgers for every meal, you are setting yourself up for failure.
+Encourage your family and close friends to adopt healthy lifestyle habits with you.
+Not only will it increase your chances of success, but it will also deepen your relationship as you learn new things together.

-> Change your routine, change your life
+Change your routine, change your life

 Discover how to adopt healthy habits that will set you up for daily success.
 Read Tony Robbins’ Ultimate Health Guide to discover his five rules for lasting energy and vitality.